ansible-middleware/wildfly/main/_sources/roles/wildfly_install.md.txt

 ### Explicit Location and Version

-Older Wildfly versions can be download from outside Github.
+Older WildFly versions can be download from outside Github.

 ```
 ---